JimmyMcKegger/checkout-rewards/README.md

-A shopify app to manage checkout rewards for customers.gadgetLogo
+A shopify app to manage checkout rewards for customers.